-The 914/01 transmission that was only used in the 914/6 car has the stamping in a square raised section of the casting directly under the differential.
+The 914/01 transmission that was only used in the 914/6 car generally have the stamping in a square raised section of the casting directly under the differential, however some early production examples have the stamping on the "keel" instead.
 This raised section only appears on the 914/01 transmissions.
-The 914/05 transmission does not have this raised area and has it’s stamping on the "keel".
+The 914/05 transmission does not have this raised area and has it’s stamping on the keel.
 It should be noted the actual transmission type "914/01" or "914/05" is part of the stamping

 914/AA B CDENNNN

 A = Type (01 = standard 5 speed, 05 = 4 speed Sportomatic)

 B = Differential, 10 = 80% LSD, blank = standard open differential